-Each unit is subject to an Annual Inspection.
-Annual Inspections are generally scheduled 90 days before the anniversary of the day your tenant moved in to allow time to prepare for the inspection.
-You will receive a notice in the mail with the date and time of the Annual Inspection.
+Each property is subject to a Regular Inspection.
+Regular Inspections are generally scheduled 90 days before the anniversary of the day your tenant moved in to allow time to prepare for the inspection.
+You will receive a notice in the mail with the date and time of the Regular Inspection.

-The Annual Inspections FAQ describes what you should expect before, during and after the Annual Inspection.
+The Regular Inspections FAQ describes what you should expect before, during and after the Regular Inspection.

 Additional Types of Inspections

-For more details read the Complaint Inspection Information Sheet.
+For more details read the Special Inspection Information Sheet.

-OHA is required to conduct quality control inspections on a randomly selected group of annual inspections to insure that housing quality standards have been met.
+OHA is required to conduct quality control inspections on a randomly selected group of Regular Inspections to insure that housing quality standards have been met.
 As a result you may have more than one inspection within a calendar year.

-Oakland Housing Authority MAY conduct a complaint inspection if the landlord/property manager, participant, or another source reports Housing Quality Standards (HQS) violations in the unit.
+Oakland Housing Authority MAY conduct a special inspection if the affordable housing provider/property manager, participant, or another source reports Housing Quality Standards (HQS) violations in the property.
 Requests will not be considered if the items reported in the complaint do not involve HQS criteria determined by HUD.

 Definition: Minimum quality “Standard Housing” necessary for the health and safety of program participants.